Tuesday, June 30, 2015

 FAVORITE MOVIE PROPS: A DREAM WISH LIST

 When I was a youngster, I really had a thing for movie posters and movie poster graphic design.
 I loved looking at the poster display cases outside movie theaters, and even had a scrapbook where I'd paste my favorite movie poster ads clipped from the entertainment section of the newspaper.
-In 1970 when I was 13-years-old I purchased the original 1968 Barbarella poster for $8.50.
-It was my very first movie poster acquisition (I still have it, framed, in my home today) in what would grow to become a collection of movie promotional material so sizable, by 1975 I had more posters than wall space to accommodate them.display them.
+In 1970, when I was 13, I purchased the original 1968 Barbarella poster for $8.50.
+It was my very first movie poster acquisition (I still have it, framed, in my home today) in what would grow to become a collection of movie promotional material so sizable that by 1975, I had more posters than wall space to accommodate them.

 My bedroom during my senior year in high school.

 The collection is gone, but my fondness for movie memorabilia of all stripes has never abated.
-And as one might guess, Los Angeles is a wellspring for the movie memorabilia fan.
-Annually, the Fashion Institute of Design and Merchandising has an exhibit of Oscar-nominated costumes, the County Museum frequently has film-related exhibits featuring props and artifacts from classic films and filmmakers; and it's a trend now for movie theaters to have have lobby displays of props and costumes of featured films.
+And, as one might guess, Los Angeles is a wellspring for movie memorabilia fans.
+Annually, the Fashion Institute of Design and Merchandising has an exhibit of Oscar-nominated costumes, the County Museum frequently has film-related exhibits featuring props and artifacts from classic films and filmmakers, and it's a trend now for movie theaters to have photo-op lobby displays of props, costumes, or set mockups of featured films.

 It's because of my love of movie history and memorabilia that I decided to write this post after being contacted by the online auction site, Invaluable.com, and asked if I was interested in writing about what would be my dream movie prop or bit of memorabilia to find and pick up in an auction.